nafaa/interceptor/README.md

 Todo
 ===================
-Support for Windows
+  - Support for Windows
-Add logging levels
+  - Creating a logging system to control of log levels and log types

 License
 ----